deweb-io/premium/README.md

 Set env variables in deployment/env.yaml.
 Set `deploy_env` in deployment/cloudRunDeploy.sh and run it.

-If deploying for the first time: 'PREMIUM_SERVICE_ENDPOINT' env is might not be known, so update after deploy.
+If deploying for the first time: 'PREMIUM_SERVICE_ENDPOINT' env might not be known, so update and re-deploy.

 ### Setup secrets
 Set the following secrets on GCP Secert Manager: